nomeata/cabal-plan-bounds/README.md

 Features and limitations
 ------------------------

+* You can pass more than one cabal file at the same time.

 * It edits the `.cabal` file in place.

 * It leaves the `.cabal` file as is: No reformatting, all comments are preserved.